llpeterson/internetworking/switching.md

 packets on one of its links and to transmit them on some other link.
-This function is sometimes referred to as either *switching* or *forwarding,* and in terms of the Open Systems Interconnection (OSI) architecture, it is the main function of the network layer.
+This function is sometimes referred to as either *switching* or *forwarding,* and in terms of the Open Systems Interconnection (OSI) architecture, it is the main function of the network layer, otherwise known as *Layer 2*.

 The question, then, is how does the switch decide which output link to place each packet on?
 The general answer is that it looks at the header